-- 1. A red light will be displayed for between two (2) and five (5) seconds. - 2.
-The red light will go out to start the race. - m.
-Any rider who anticipates the start or who is deliberately not placed in his starting box will be issued a time penalty after the race as described in article 1.25. - Anticipation of the start (jump start) is defined by the motorcycle moving forward when the red lights are on.
-Race Direction will be the sole judge of whether an advantage has been gained and decide if a penalty will be imposed and must arrange for the team to be informed of such penalty as soon as possible.
+- m.
+Any rider who anticipates the start or who is deliberately not placed in his starting box will be issued a time penalty after the race. - 1.
+Anticipation of the start (jump start) is defined by the motorcycle moving forward when the red lights are on.
+Officials will be the sole judge of whether an advantage has been gained and decide if a penalty will be imposed and must arrange for the team to be informed of such penalty as soon as possible.
 A board may also be displayed in the pit lane indicating the same.
 The notification of a jump start on the timing monitor is one of fact. - 2.
 If, after the start of the race, a rider stalls his motorcycle, then he may be assisted by being pushed along the track until the engine starts by an official.
-If, after a reasonable period, the engine does not start, then the rider will, where accessible, be pushed into the pit lane where his mechanics may provide assistance. - n.
+If, after a reasonable period, the engine does not start, then the rider will, where accessible, be pushed into the pit lane where his mechanics may provide assistance.

+- n.
 After the start signal has been given and the last rider has passed the pit exit, the pit exit will be opened. - 1.
 Any riders still in the pit lane may then start the race. - Riders still in pit lane may not start the race after the lead rider has crossed the finish line to complete the first racing lap. - o.
-Should there be a problem that might compromise safety for the start of the warm-up lap or the race the Starter will invoke either the "Start Delayed" procedure or the "Extended Start Delayed" procedure.
+Should there be a problem that might compromise safety for the start of the warm-up lap or the race the Starter will invoke either the "Start Delayed" procedure.